claudinec/claudinec.github.io/lca2010/plan.rst

 ---
 layout: default
-title: Unlocking the ivory tower: or, Adventures in historical computing
+title: Unlocking the ivory tower, or, Adventures in historical computing
 ---

 Vision: opening up